samaea/AzureDevOpsAppService/readme.md

          git push

 5. This uploads commits to the Azure DevOps repository.
-Go to your Azure DevOps repo and verify the files have been pushed up to the VSTS repo as expected.
+Go to your Azure DevOps repo and verify the files have been pushed up to the Azure DevOps repo as expected.

     Congratulations, now you can reuse your templates with other projects or lab tasks if you wish.